 Stock options may be granted periodically to non-employee directors under the company's shareholder-approved equity incentive plans.
 The size and the terms of any grant are determined by the compensation committee of the board of directors.
-In all ases, the exercise price of the option is determined at fair market value on the date of grant.
-Generally, options are exercisable and vest in three annual nstallments on the first three anniversaries of the date of grant, and the option expires seven years from the date of grant.
+In all cases, the exercise price of the option is determined at fair market value on the date of grant.
+Generally, options are exercisable and vest in three annual installments on the first three anniversaries of the date of grant, and the option expires seven years from the date of grant.

+Exhibit 10.15

+FORM OF EXECUTIVE OFFICER PERFORMANCE-BASED RESTRICTED STOCK UNIT AWARD AGREEMENT

+Notice of Grant of Award and Award Agreement Kadant Inc. ID: 52-1762325 One Technology Park Drive Westford, MA 01886

+[Recipient name] Award Number: [##]

+[Recipient address] Plan: [##]

+- ID: [##]

+Effective [Date], you have been granted an award of [##] restricted stock units.
+These units are restricted until the vest date(s) shown below, at which time you will receive shares of Kadant Inc. (the Company) common stock.

+The current total value of the award is \$[##].

+The award will vest in increments on the date(s) shown.

+Shares [##] Full Vest [Date]

-FORM OF EXECUTIVE OFFICER PERFORMANCE-BASED RESTRICTED STOCK UNIT AWARD AGREEMENT and Award Agreement Westford, MA 01886 Drive [Recipient name] [Recipient address] Award Number: Plan: ID: [##] [##] [##] Effective [Date], you have been granted an will receive shares of Kadant Inc. (the Com s.
-These units are restricted until the vest date(s) shown below, at which time you The current total value of the award is \$[## ·].
-The award will vest in increments on the da ate(s) shown.
-Shares [##] Full Vest [Date] v agree that this award is granted under and governed by the terms and ent, all of which are attached and made a part of this document.
-Kadant Inc. Date [Recipient name] Date
+By your signature and the Company's signature below, you and the Company agree that this award is granted under and governed by the terms and conditions of the Company's Award Plan as amended and the Award Agreement, all of which are attached and made a part of this document.

-Notice of Grant of Award ar

-ID: 52-1762325 One Technology Park Drive
+[Recipient name]